bruab/bruab.github.io/we-dont-know-shit.md

 A portion of our taxes going to waste on spurious research is a shame, but most of us can live with that.
 (We'll have to.)

-But if you're basing your diet on junk data gathered with a [questionable methodology](https://carcinisation.com/2020/12/11/survey-chicken/){:target="_blank"}{:rel="noopener noreferrer"}, it's possible you can have better health and tastier meals by evaluating that decision.
+But if you're basing your diet on junk data gathered with a [questionable methodology](https://carcinisation.com/2020/12/11/survey-chicken/), it's possible you can have better health and tastier meals by evaluating that decision.

 I don't have all the answers (I don't know shit, either) - but I'll be figuring things out, in public.